abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 But the first thing to do when we find ourselves struggling is to remember that we do not have to struggle.
 Then we can focus on the body or the breath or whatever it is for us that brings that sense of peace and tranquility.
-Or we can reflect on any on of the Seven Factors of Enlightenment—mindfulness, discernment, energy, rapture, tranquility, concentration, and equanimity—in order to establish a more grounded state of mind.
+Or we can reflect on any one of the Seven Factors of Enlightenment—mindfulness, discernment, energy, rapture, tranquility, concentration, and equanimity—in order to establish a more grounded state of mind.